AnneKitsune/world_dispatcher/README.md

 ```

 It is also possible to convert most functions into systems.

-There are four requirements for this:
+There are five requirements for this:
 - Take only & and &mut references as arguments
 - Return a SystemResult
 - Use all & references before all &mut references in the arguments.